Dreambound

 coach

 Unleash your potential in the healthcare industry by becoming a Certified Patient Care Technician (PCT) in Missouri.
-PCTs play a crucial role in patient care, acting as the backbone of many healthcare settings!
+PCTs play a vital role in delivering quality patient care, often serving as the backbone of many healthcare settings.
+If you’re ready to make a meaningful difference in patients’ lives, this guide will show you how to get started.

-• On average, a certified PCT in Missouri can expect to earn around $35,000 per year.
+• Once certified, PCTs in Missouri can expect to earn an average salary of around $35,000 per year.

 Article continues after recommendations